Skip to content

 San Miguel Chapel: Oldest Chapel in the US

-The wooden retablo (altar piece) from the 18th century and the old bell is particularly cool.
-It’s one of those places where history just feels real.
+The 18th-century wooden retablo and the old bell are especially interesting.
+It’s one of those places where history doesn’t feel like a museum display – it feels real.

 San Miguel and me - a small moment with a big history